cccbr/belfryprojects/content/docs/030-specialist-advice/index.md

 It is only with specialist advice that the full scale and scope of a project is likely to be determined.
 Every tower and ring of bells is unique so advice on the tower and bell installation will have to relate to each project specifically.

-As with other major projects and purchases, many people will be concerned that they do not know where to start, where to obtain advice or even what advice will be needed.
+As with other major projects, many people will be concerned that they do not know where to start, where to obtain advice or even what advice will be needed.
 Perversely, it is asking questions and finding information that generates more questions and options!
 Use multiple sources of information and be open minded at the start – do not limit ideas by preconceived expectations about feasibility, funding or other constraints.

 ## Advice on Bell Installations